 Kickstarter backers don’t have the longest attention spans when it comes to campaign videos.
 In fact, two minutes is the “sweet spot” for campaign videos.
 We’ve found it’s long enough to tell backers about your product but short enough to hold their attention.
 That said, many videos are shorter or longer than that ideal length.

-We analyzed 148 successful campaigns in 2020 to see what the data would tell us about campaign videos.
+We analyzed 148 successful campaigns to see what the data would tell us about campaign videos.
 This isn’t an exhaustive study, but the campaigns we looked at fell into nearly every category and ranged in funding from just over $2,000 to $4,500,000.

 Of the videos we analyzed, the average length was 2:10.